The Basic Workflow

 import { GraphQLEntity1, GraphQLEntity2 } from "../types";

-If you're creating a new Etheruem based project (including Eth, Avalanche, and Substrate's Frontier EVM & Acala EVM+), this command will also generate ABI types and save them into src/types using the npx typechain --target=ethers-v5 command, allowing you to bind these contracts to specific addresses in the mappings and call read-only contract methods against the block being processed.
-It will also generate a class for every contract event to provide easy access to event parameters, as well as the block and transaction the event originated from.
-All of these types are written to src/typs/abi-interfaces and src/typs/contracts directories.
-In the example Gravatar SubQuery project, you would import these types like so.
+If you're creating a new Ethereum based project (including Ethereum EVM, Cosmos Ethermint, Avalanche, and Substrate's Frontier EVM & Acala EVM+), the codegen command will also generate types and save them into src/types using the npx typechain --target=ethers-v5 command, allowing you to bind these contracts to specific addresses in the mappings and call read-only contract methods against the block being processed.

 import { GraphQLEntity1, GraphQLEntity2 } from "../types";